Join Belinda and Russell for Happy Hour as they share top tips for a motorhome hire trip to Kakadu NP

 As travel is off the cards during this time and many of you have had to postpone trips until another time, we know that you must be missing the happy hour wind down at the end of the day so we have decided to bring our own happy hour, to you!

-In this episode, your trusty travel guides Belinda and Russell are going to take you on a virtual tour across the Northern Territory and cover off some of the hot spots there such as Kakadu and Litchfield National Parks.
+In this episode, your trusty travel guides Belinda and Russell are going to take you on a virtual tour across the Northern Territory and cover off some of the hot spots to explore in a motorhome hire such as Kakadu NP and Litchfield National Parks.
 They’ll share some great insights and golden nuggets along the way, and also provide ideas on the best motorhome hire to pick up in Darwin and head to Kakadu and Litchfield National Parks.

-Starting off in Kakadu National Park, just under 2.5 hours drive (it’s around 255km from Darwin to Jabiru), you’ll find yourself in this world heritage listed national park and boy does it put on a display for you!
+Heading off in your motorhome hire to Kakadu NP, just under 2.5 hours drive (it’s around 255km from Darwin to Jabiru), you’ll find yourself in this world heritage listed national park and boy does it put on a display for you!

 This area is recognised as a global treasure for its impressive landscape and at a size of around 20,000km2, its basically the size of a small country (it’s only a little bit smaller than the country of Wales in the UK!).
 With its astounding natural sights like thundering waterfalls and towering rock escarpment, endless rugged terrain, and awe-inspiring wildlife, you could spend the best part of a month in the park and experience something new every day.